HES-XPLAIN/hes-xplain.github.io/docs/documentation/rulesextraction/examples.md

 ## Full Use Case

-To see the Rules Extraction library in action, alongside other methods, refer to the [Full Use Case](../../notebooks.md#sport-image-classification) notebook.
-This comprehensive example shows how the library can be integrated into a larger machine learning and explainable AI workflow, providing insights on how to combine it with other techniques for enhanced interpretability.
+To see the Rules Extraction library in action, alongside other methods, refer to the [Sport Image Classification Use Case](../../notebooks.md#sport-image-classification) notebook or the [Aptos 2019 Blindness Detection Use Case](../../notebooks.md#aptos-2019-blindness-detection).
+These comprehensive examples show how the library can be integrated into a larger machine learning and explainable AI workflow, providing insights on how to combine it with other techniques for enhanced interpretability.

 ---